Spiti Valley Road Trip from Manali

 1st Day : Delhi to Manali | Overnight Journey

-- The group assembles at the pick-up point by 06:00 PM.
+- The group will assemble at the pick-up point by 06:00 PM.

-- We'll meet the team captains and a small tour briefing would also be provided.
+- We'll meet the team captains and a small tour briefing session will be conducted.

 - After which, we’ll head out on an overnight journey to Manali.